nnydv/Unisys-Solaris/Frontend/Readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPT-3 License - see the LICENSE file for details.

 ---